Programme

 The orchestra has released more than forty recordings on CD, including complete cycles of the symphonies of Beethoven, Mahler, Brahms and Schubert.
 Its first recording with Paavo Järvi was devoted to orchestral works by Olivier Messiaen and was awarded the Diapason d’Or in 2019.
 This was followed by recordings of all of Tchaikovsky’s symphonies and other orchestral works; the first release with the Fifth Symphony was awarded the Preis der Deutschen Schallplattenkritik 2020 and the Diapason d’Or 2021.
 The latest CD release with works by John Adams is highly praised by the critics and has already been awarded a Diapason d'Or.
 Together with Paavo Järvi the orchestra recently received the Europäischer Kulturpreis 2022.

-Source: tonhalle-orchester.ch
+source: tonhalle-orchester.ch

 Paavo Järvi

-Estonian Grammy Award winner Paavo Järvi is considered one of the most important conductors of our time and works closely with the world's best orchestras.
-He is Music Director of the Tonhalle-Orchester Zürich, Artistic Director of Deutsche Kammerphilharmonie Bremen since 2004 and Founder and Artistic Director of the Estonian Festival Orchestra.
-With the start of the 2022/23 season, he will also be Honorary Conductor of the NHK Symphony Orchestra.
+Estonian-born Grammy winner Paavo Järvi is regarded as one of the most important conductors today, working in close partnership with the greatest international orchestras.
+He is the Music Director of the Tonhalle-Orchester Zürich, since 2004 Artistic Director of the Deutsche Kammerphilharmonie Bremen, and the founder and Artistic Director of the Estonian Festival Orchestra.

-Source: paavojarvi.com
+source: paavojarvi.com

 Ivo Kahánek